New Orleans Middle Schoolers Are Beating the Shit Out of Artists and Gays

 He’s raised a fleet of goats, an iguana, snakes, a pot-bellied pig, and currently cares for two Shetland ponies, which he keeps at Murphy’s house.

-Recent neighborhood association meeting to promote non-violence in The St. Roch Neighborhood/i>
+Recent neighbourhood association meeting to promote non-violence in The St. Roch Neighbourhood

 Christopher Brumfield was the most recent, and also the most severely beaten victim, in this string of adolescent attacks.